-- Light Weight – To combat fatigue and injury on long hikes, I keep my backpack’s weight around 2 pounds or less.
+- Light Weight – I keep my backpack’s weight around 2 pounds or less to combat fatigue and injury on long hikes.

-- Durability – A tough pack is important.
+- Durability – A tough pack is essential.
 My pack has been run over, fallen down mountains, stepped on by horses, and is often used as a seat.

 - Water Resistant – I use a compactor bag (although recently I have begun using Dry Bags) and not a pack cover.
 I like water-resistant fabrics and taped seams in my backpacks.

 - Mesh Pouch – A large mesh pocket on the rear of my backpack is a “must-have.”
 I use it for my tarp/tent and put wet items in it to dry.